Alfred-Skyblue/Alfred-Skyblue/README.md

 [VueUse](https://github.com/vueuse) core team member

 - 👋 Hi, I'm **丶远方**, an ordinary frontend programmer who enjoys exploring various exciting things, sharing knowledge, and engaging in discussions.
-- I have a passion for computer science and the IT industry and aspire to become a senior programmer.
+- Every bug is an opportunity for you to become a better developer.
+Don't be afraid of making mistakes; instead, learn from them and extract valuable lessons.

 ## 🤾‍♂️ My Open Source Projects